-'The Heart of the Matter' and 'Thinking Outside the Box' were the joint themes of the 37th FAWCO Biennial Conference hosted by The North American Connection in Birmingham, 'The Heart of England;' 41 clubs and 28 club presidents attended.
-The president opened the FAWCO Conference by inviting the delegates to re-discover the vision of its founder, Mrs. Caroline Curtis Brown.
+The Heart of the Matter and Thinking Outside the Box were the joint themes of the 37th FAWCO Biennial Conference hosted by the North American Connection in Birmingham, "The Heart of England;" 41 clubs and 28 club presidents attended.
+The president opened the FAWCO Conference by inviting the delegates to rediscover the vision of its founder, Mrs. Caroline Curtis Brown.

-Conference innovations included shortening the Biennial by one day; replacing club oral reports with a narrated Power Point presentation by 2nd Vice-president Kathleen Simon, AWC London/NAC, and Presidents' Liaison Melissa Mash, AW Surrey, titled "Clubs in Action"; and the cabaret-style seating in General Sessions.
-The Flags of FAWCO displayed in the General Assembly represented 74 member clubs; they were created by Conference Chair Sunny Eades and children from the Conference charity, Little Hearts Matter.
+Conference innovations included shortening the Biennial by one day; replacing club oral reports with a narrated Power Point presentation by Second Vice President Kathleen Simon, AWC London/NAC, and Presidents' Liaison Melissa Mash, AW Surrey, titled "Clubs in Action"; and the cabaret-style seating in General Sessions.
+The Flags of FAWCO, displayed in the General Assembly and representing 74 member clubs, were created by Conference Chair Sunny Eades and the children from the Conference charity, Little Hearts Matter.

-A panel discussion on heart care that included two cardiologists and the Director of Little Hearts Matter, was moderated by Health Issues Chair Dolores Cuellar, AWC Bogotá.
+A panel discussion on care of the heart featured two cardiologists and the Director of Little Hearts Matter; it was led by Health Issues Chair Dolores Cuellar, AWC Bogotá.
 Conference speakers included the President of the American Friends of the NHC, Countess of Macclesfield; the Lord Mayor of Birmingham; Veronica Oakeshott from Cicely's Fund; and Conference Gold Level sponsors.
 The Rt.
 Hon.
 Ann Clwyd MP, Prime Minister Tony Blair's Special Envoy to Iraq, was the keynote speaker.